Linear response for Sinai billiards with small holes: Introduction

 We remark that our arguments are not billiard-specific - and in fact we believe that they can be extended to different systems with some hyperbolicity and to higher dimensions - but rely significantly on the geometry of the hole.
 The relevant property is whether one can foliate the image of the hole with long standard pairs.
 In particular, a circular hole in the phase space of an Anosov map would be out of reach, and we actually expect failure of linear response in that case.
-Another related but different question is the regularity of \(\mu_{\cH_t}\) for \(t >0\), i.e., not in the small hole regime.
+Another related but different question is the regularity of \(\mu_{\cH_t}\) for \(t >0\), i.e., not in the small hole regime (or, more in general, starting from a dissipative unperturbed system).
 Both these cases seem to have in common the necessity to introduce very small standard pairs in the picture, thus posing additional obstructions to linear response.

 Lastly, we mention that, in the existing literature, the problem of stability for holes or other discontinuous perturbations has also been addressed via the `Banach space technology' \cite{MR1294552, MR2403704, MR3170623, MR3213499}.
 This is a set of powerful techniques, complementary to coupling, based on the abstract perturbation theory developed by Keller and Liverani \cite{MR1679080}.
 Once this machinery is applied, it yields all at once results about stability of conditionally invariant measures, escape rates and resonances.
 At the moment, we believe that proving differentiability with Banach space techniques is unfeasible for the systems investigated here.
 In fact, to obtain linear response, it seems necessary to study the evolution of a single unstable curve.
 However, as of today and to the author's knowledge, there are no Banach spaces for general piecewise hyperbolic systems (without a skew-product structure) containing standard pairs.